-Since I originally posted this, most Facebook users have been switched over to the new layout, and the option to switch back that I describe below has been removed.
+Since I originally posted this, most Facebook users have been switched over to the new layout, and the option to switch back that I originally described below has been removed.
 I’m not aware of any official way to go back to the old Facebook layout (which is now called Classic Facebook).

 But there’s at least one unofficial alternative to switch back to the old Facebook layout.
 A method that many users have reported success with is to install a browser plugin that tricks Facebook into thinking you’re using an old, outdated version of Internet Explorer that Facebook doesn’t support (aka, spoofing the user agent).